 Preeclampsia is one of the most common birth complications in the United States.
-In fact, one out every 20 women develop it.
+In fact, one out of every 20 women develop it.
 It is incredibly important that healthcare providers discuss preeclampsia with women who are pregnant.
 Recognizing the symptoms and getting immediate medical care is important to reduce the risk of complications or birth injuries.

 What is Preeclampsia?